History of the constitution of the United Kingdom: Worldwide influence

-The modern system of parliament emerged with the Parliament of Great Britain (1707–1800), which contributed to the spread of parliamentarism in Europe.
-The British Parliament is often referred to as the Mother of Parliaments (in fact a misquotation of John Bright, who remarked in 1865 that "England is the Mother of Parliaments") because the British Parliament has been the model for most other parliamentary systems, and its Acts have created many other parliaments.
+The modern system of parliament emerged with the Parliament of Great Britain (1707–1800), which contributed to the spread of parliamentarism.
+The idea of a parliamentary democracy, where the executive is accountable to the legislature and subject to its scrutiny, was replicated in various forms in Europe and around the world.
+In the 19th and 20th centuries, democratising countries often chose the British model of democracy; many countries that were once part of the British Empire, including Australia, Canada, India and various Commonwealth nations, adopted the Westminster parliamentary system, with its bicameral legislature and the concept of responsible government (see also Representation of the People Act).
+Thus the Parliament of the United Kingdom is often referred to as the Mother of Parliaments (in fact a misquotation of John Bright, who remarked in 1865 that "England is the Mother of Parliaments") because the British Parliament has been the model for most other parliamentary systems, and its Acts have created many other parliaments.

-In the 19th and 20th centuries, democratising countries often chose the British model of democracy; many countries that were once part of the British Empire adopted the British Westminster parliamentary system (see, for example, Representation of the People Act).
-English common law has served as the template for the legal systems of many countries.
+English common law has served as the template for many countries and has been adopted, adapted, and incorporated into their legal systems.
 International commercial contracts are often based on English common law.
 The British Judicial Committee of the Privy Council still serves as the highest court of appeal for twelve former colonies.

+One of the oldest constitutional systems in the world, dating back to the before the 11th century, it is characterised by the stability of its governing institutions and its capacity to absorb change.

 Key statutes

 Although there is no definitive list of constitutional statutes, there are certain statutes that are significant in the history of the Constitution of the United Kingdom.
 Some have been repealed, several have been amended and remain in statute, while others are current legislation as originally enacted.
-None are entrenched.
+None are entrenched, but according to some theories (including obiter dicta in Thoburn v Sunderland City Council) they may be protected from implied repeal.